 There is some confusion today among pro‑life people (especially parents) regarding the morality of using vaccines that may have been produced using the tissue of aborted preborn babies.

 In June 2005, the Pontifical Academy for Life published a document entitled Moral Reflections on Vaccines Prepared from Cells Derived from Aborted Human Fetuses,which answers most questions that Catholics might have about the morality of using vaccines that are derived from the cell lines of aborted preborn children.

 The document recognizes the great value of eradicating diseases that have plagued mankind for millennia, calling this a “milestone” of modern medical technology.
-The Catholic Church has always supported advances in all areas of medical technology as long as they adhere to moral standards.
+The Catholic Church has always supported advances in all areas of medical technology so long as they adhere to moral standards.
 However, over the past half-century, many morally questionable ― and outright evil ― practices have surfaced.
-Certain procedures that attempt to derive good from evil are ethically murky and create doubt, such as producing lifesaving vaccines from a procedure (abortion) that ends life.
+Certain procedures that attempt to derive good from evil acts are ethically murky and create doubt, such as producing lifesaving vaccines from a procedure (abortion) that ends life.

 The primary question is: How closely do vaccine users cooperate in the evil of abortion?

-There are generally three degrees of cooperation regarding the manufacture, sale and use of vaccines originating with aborted babies:
+There are generally three degrees of cooperation regarding the manufacture, sale and use of vaccines originating with aborted babies.